samwong0127/BookMarks/README.md

 |conn_test.php | Set up connection to the database|
 |image|Pictures used by BookMarks|

 The remaining .PHP files execute different queries when called.
-Details in `Image/readme` folder
+Details in `image/readme/php-details-#.jpg`

 ## UI
 #### Index page